top of page

 Last year, 16k people registered for the Menopause The Basics course alone.

-Having largely worked with financial services and legal firm, my team and I have found ourselves supporting multiple industries right across the globe, with our toolkits being translated into many languages.
+Having largely worked with financial services and legal firms, my team and I have found ourselves supporting multiple industries right across the globe, with our toolkits being translated into many languages.

 It was clear to me that the best way to reach more people was to increase the number of people sharing this information.
-They already were sharing it with the people they know, so why not give them the skills and in-depth knowledge to make a real difference.
+They already were sharing it with the people they knew, so why not give them the skills and in-depth knowledge to make a real difference?

 Annual Curriculum